Conrec-Infinity-AB/Selenium-Course/Lecture3/3_reporting.md

 ## Allure reports
 Another reporting tool which is commonly used is Allure reports.
 It has more functionality and works with majority of programming languages.

 For Python there is the plugin [Allure-pytest](https://pypi.org/project/allure-pytest/).
 But for the plugin to work [Allure](https://allurereport.org) also needs to be installed on the computer.
 Its some more work to do to get all up and running but.
-Allure produces nice reports.
+But Allure produces really nice reports.